Azure/cortana-intelligence-churn-prediction-solution/Automated Deployment Guide/Post Deployment Instructions.md

 # [Retail Customer Churn Prediction](https://gallery.cortanaintelligence.com/Solution/c2920246ecae45d28db7adc970d67c9b)

-This document is focusing on the post deployment instructions for the [automated deployment](https://gallery.cortanaintelligence.com/Solution/c2920246ecae45d28db7adc970d67c9b) through the Cortana Intelligence Gallery.
+This document is focusing on the post deployment instructions for the [Automated Deployment](https://gallery.cortanaintelligence.com/Solution/c2920246ecae45d28db7adc970d67c9b) through the Cortana Intelligence Gallery.
 The source code of the solution as well as manual deployment instructions can be found [here](https://github.com/Azure/cortana-intelligence-churn-prediction-solution/tree/master/Technical%20Deployment%20Guide).

 ## Architecture
 The architecture diagram shows various Azure services that are deployed by [Retail Customer Churn Prediction Solution](https://gallery.cortanaintelligence.com/Solution/c2920246ecae45d28db7adc970d67c9b) using [Cortana Intelligence Solutions](https://gallery.cortanaintelligence.com/solutions), and how they are connected to each other in the end to end solution.